dstanesc/FluidFramework/experimental/dds/tree2/docs/data-binder/README.md

 });
 ```

-### Buffering Data Binder, Batching
+### Batching

-Is a `FlushableDataBinder` that emits events after the tree reaches a state of consistency.
-The events are emitted in batches describing the unit of consistency.
+A buffering data binder can be operated so that events are emitted in batches.
+The batch is emitted when the tree reaches a state of consistency, ie. when the `flush()` method if the `FlushableDataBinder` is invoked.
+The events in the batch can be sorted according to custom specifications.

 Example: